The academic head Prof. Dr. Ninnemann explains the focus and the special features of the dual undergraduate degree programme in Logistics Management.

 The study course Logistics Management does not always have to end in the Port of Hamburg.
 For me it opened the door to the automotive industry.
 I am responsible for the department European Sales at the DAD and my tasks for example are customer acquisition and visiting trade fairs.

-The dual programme integrates phases of theory at the university (on average 32 weeks a year) and practical phases of training in their training company (on average 20 weeks a year).
+The co-operative programme integrates phases of theory at the university (on average 32 weeks a year) and practical phases of training in their training company (on average 20 weeks a year).

 Students acquire practical business administration know-how, specialising in logistics with industry-specific learning modules.
 Special attention is given to method skills.
 The foundations of business administration knowledge are laid in the first year of the programme, together with an introduction to logistics, plus method modules such as languages and law.
 As the programme progresses, there is increasing emphasis on logistics-specific modules, and the third year concentrates fully on logistics modules.